Turkey (bird): Name

-Several other birds that are sometimes called turkeys are not particularly closely related: the brushturkeys are megapodes, and the bird sometimes known as the Australian turkey is the Australian bustard (Ardeotis australis).
-The anhinga (Anhinga anhinga) is sometimes called the water turkey, from the shape of its tail when the feathers are fully spread for drying.

 An infant turkey is called a chick or poult.

 History

 Turkeys were likely first domesticated in Pre-Columbian Mexico, where they held a cultural and symbolic importance.
 The Classical Nahuatl word for the turkey, huehxōlō-tl (guajolote in Spanish), is still used in modern Mexico, in addition to the general term pavo.
 Mayan aristocrats and priests appear to have had a special connection to ocellated turkeys, with ideograms of those birds appearing in Mayan manuscripts.
 Spanish chroniclers, including Bernal Díaz del Castillo and Father Bernardino de Sahagún, describe the multitude of food (both raw fruits and vegetables as well as prepared dishes) that were offered in the vast markets (tianguis) of Tenochtitlán, noting there were tamales made of turkeys, iguanas, chocolate, vegetables, fruits and more.

 Turkeys were first exported to Europe via Spain around 1519, where they gained immediate popularity among the aristocratic classes.
 Turkeys arrived in England in 1541.
 From there, English settlers brought turkeys to North America during the 17th century.